Why this course?

 Getting a job

+The most important word in data journalist or computational journalist is journalist.
 Journalists ask questions of public interest, seek factual answers, and then explain their findings to the public.

 The only difference for data and computational journalists is that the factual answers they look for often come from analyzing data and/or algorithms.